ShaunCurtis/Blazr.ExploringServices/Readme.md

 Services are an integral part of any .NetCore application.
 They provide a convenient way to implement *Inversion of Control* and *Abstraction* good practices.

-.NetCore defines the functionality of the Service Container in the `IServiceProvider` interface and a basic out-of-the-box implementation in `ServiceProvider`.
+.NetCore defines the functionality of the Service Container in the `IServiceProvider` interface and a basic implementation that most developers use within the framework.

 Many .NetCore application builders configure an `IServiceCollection` and build a `IServiceProvider` as part of the startup.
 The `WebApplication` builder looks like this: